Updated on 13-12-2020

 Carnatic music is one of the oldest music in India.
-Carnatic music is predominantly belongs to South Indian states of Karnataka, Tamil Nadu, Andhra Pradesh.
+Carnatic music predominantly belongs to South Indian states of Karnataka, Tamil Nadu, Andhra Pradesh.
 Puranadara Dasa who belonged to Karnataka is called as Father of Carnatic music.
 His song composition is mostly in Kannada while very few are in Sanskrit.
 Purandara dasa codified the beginners lessons and laid foundation syllabus for learning Carnatic music

 Hindustani music: One of the oldest music system that originated in Northern part of India.
 It is an Indian classical music that was present during 13th and 14th century.
 If Carnatic music is classical music tradition of southern part of India Hindustani is the classical music tradition of Northern part of India.
 These two music are the base for Indian classical music.
 Hindustani music is based on raga while the Carnatic music is based on composition.